ecyrb/sim-racing-notes/docs/bathurst.md

 #### 4. Your view should be such that your left is the driver's left.

 So that if you do have to make a spotting call, you don't have to take the split-second to figure out which side a car is on.
+This means that cameras are placed to look *behind* the driver, in the direction of travel.
+Due to obscured sight-lines at Mount Panorama, this isn't always possible, so there are a few backwards-looking shots.

 ### Directions